rails/rails/guides/source/webpacker.md

 ### Webpacker in Rails Engines

-As of Webpacker version 5, Webpacker is not "engine-aware," which means Webpacker does not have feature-parity with Sprockets when it comes to use within Rails engines.
+As of Webpacker version 5, Webpacker is not "engine-aware," which means Webpacker does not have feature-parity with Sprockets when it comes to using within Rails engines.
 The [Webpacker engine guides](https://github.com/rails/webpacker/blob/master/docs/engines.md) provide some detailed workarounds to add Webpacker-support and developing locally against an engine with Webpacker.

 Gem authors of Rails engines who wish to support consumers using Webpacker are encouraged to distribute frontend assets as an NPM package in addition to the gem itself and provide instructions (or an installer) to demonstrate how host apps should integrate.
 A good example of this approach is [Alchemy CMS](https://github.com/AlchemyCMS/alchemy_cms).